Can stone call to blood? Can resonance be found in the lifeless stone that answers to the pulse inside one's heart?

 He picked up two wallets.
 “This is some travel money.
 Keep them separate in case you get robbed.
-Each one has a hundred crowns.
+Each one has a few hundred cukdins in fives.
 There is also two hundred sewn into the lining of the backpack and another two hundred inside the lining of the violin.”

 She stared in shock.
 “That's—”

 He held up his hand.
 “One rule.
 You will not say no. Do you understand?
 We… we can't be there with you and…” His eyes shimmered with tears.
 He cleared his throat.
 “We…”

 “We can't be there for you, so this is the best we can do.
 I know you will be safe, but that doesn't mean I'm not going to worry every day and every night until I see you again.”

 “Daddy.”
 Linsan hugged him tightly and then moved to her mother.

 He had to clear his throat twice.
 “Also, you need to remember this phrase: In the valley where it burned.
 Also remember 932.”